-I tell you, I was shocked with how good the chicken rice was!
+I tell you, I was shocked with how good the chicken rice was (not just by that fabulous rose gold silverware set).
 I mean, everything else was decent too, as one can expect from a decent hotel buffet spread.
 But the chicken rice… I am not a pro by any means, but if I were to make a personal chicken rice list, this one would rank in my personal Top 3!
 The rice was super fragrant, and the chicken (breast) was extremely tender, juicy and flavorful.
 Yes, I did mention “chicken breast” and “juicy” in the same sentence.
 It was so good that I went back for Round 1.2 and Round 1.3 just for more chicken rice helpings.

 Round 2 (from top): otak-otak, chicken and lamb satay, roti canai with mutton and vegetable curry.

 Again, I was shocked with how good the otak-otak was!
 The satay was alright, the roti canai was (unfortunately) meh, but the otak-otak… Malaysians, you know what makes a good otak-otak, right?
 I was expecting the otak-otak here to be a typical toned down, hotel version.
 After all, there are lots of international guests dining here and they might not be able handle a properly flavored otak-otak well.

 How wrong I was.
 I opened the leaves, placed the whole piece of fishcake into my mouth, and it immediately choked the daylight out of me!
 It was so f**king spicy, so damn syok, and once I gulped down a glass of cold water, I immediately went back to get 5 more!